England-Dorset Flag

 It's shingle-sapping stuff, for sure, on this type of terrain and as much progress is being made as a T-Rex learning to play the piano so best of luck if you're with an old friend, the South West Coast Path.

-[1] Recent research indicates a barrier beach that has simply drifted landwards, whatever that means exactly, but a tombolo sounds much better.
+Recent research, by the way, indicates a barrier beach that has simply drifted landwards, whatever that means exactly, but a tombolo sounds much better, eh?

 South West Coast Path